Introduction to Mark

 The New Testament includes four gospel accounts, the gospels of MatthewMarkLuke, and John.
 The first three are categorized as ‘synoptic’ gospels, meaning “to see together.”
 The term is a compound of the Greek preposition sun (“together”) and optikos (“to see”), hence - “to see together.”

-The three synoptic gospels present similar accounts of the life and teachings of Jesus, having much literary material in common.
-Because MatthewMark, and Luke have passages in common, they can be compared side-by-side, the real sense of the term ‘synoptic.’
-In many sections, the Greek text behind the material shared by Matthew and the Gospel of Mark is almost an exact match, therefore, many commentators postulate both gospels were derived from a single source (the so-called “Q” text - from the German word for “source,” Quelle).
+The three synoptic gospels present similar accounts of the life and teachings of Jesus and have much literary material in common.
+In many passages, the Greek text behind the material shared by Matthew and Mark is virtually an exact match, therefore, many commentators believe both were derived from a single source (the so-called “Q” text - from the German word for “source,” Quelle).

-In contrast to the three synoptic versions, much of the material in the gospel of John is unique; however, each gospel account also includes unique information.
+In contrast to the three synoptic versions, much of the material in the

 • “Mark became Peter’s interpreter and wrote accurately all that he remembered, not, indeed, in order of the things said or done by the Lord.
 For Mark had not heard the Lord, nor had he followed him, but later on, as I said, followed Peter, who used to give teaching as necessity demanded but not making, as it were, an arrangement of the Lord’s oracles, so that Mark did nothing wrong in thus writing down single points as he remembered them.
 For to one thing he gave attention, to leave out nothing of what he had heard and to make no false statements in them” (Ecclesiastical History.
 3.39.15.
 See also Hist.
 Eccl.
 II.15).